 If you’re a massive Gilmore Girls fan like me, you’ll love this book.
 Lauren Graham narrates, and a huge chunk of the book follows her watching the show from beginning to end for the first time and giving her thoughts on each season.
 It’s my comfort audiobook.
 I also adore anything else Lauren narrates, such as her own novel, Someday, Someday Maybe, and Rebecca Serle’s One Italian Summer.

 The Poet X

 Elizabeth Acevedo is a poetic genius, so this book is something truly spectacular.
 It’s emotional and carries so much depth.
 Listening to her narrate her own work is a truly phenomenal experience.
 I found myself tearing up more than once.

 Do you like jazz?
 How about Greek gods giving their perspective on the events that transpired during the World Wars?
 This is a full cast with jazz interludes and a truly breathtaking story.
 I didn’t want it to come to an end.
 I’m not a historical fiction fan, but this one hooked me from beginning to end.

 by beth O’Leary

 This book was such a pleasant surprise to me.
 I’ve always loved Beth’s novels, but I’ve never been more shocked than while listening to this.
 However, not only does it have a phenomenal twist, but the narration is brilliantly done and has several familiar names (such as Evanna Lynch and Kathryn Drysdale).

-A story about an audiobook narrator, written by an audiobook narrator (the best audiobook narrator in my opinion) is just made to be listened to if you ask me.
+A story about an audiobook narrator, written by an audiobook narrator (the best audiobook narrator in my opinion), and read by that same audiobook narrator and author!
+It’s just made to be listened to if you ask me.
 This one truly feels like it was written for audio!